MicrosoftDocs/OfficeDocs-O365SecComp-pr.pt-BR/SecurityCompliance/what-the-sensitive-information-types-look-for.md

 - Driver's Lics#

-- Licença # de motorista
+- Licença do motorista #
-- Licenças # de motorista
+- N º de licenças do driver

 #### <a name="keywordaustraliadriverslicensenumberexclusions"></a>Keyword_australia_drivers_license_number_exclusions

 - aaa
 - DriverLicense
 - DriverLicenses
-- Driver de licença
+- Licença de driver
 - Licenças de driver
-- CarteiraDeMotorista
+- DriversLicense
 - DriversLicenses
-- Carteira de motorista
+- Licença de drivers
 - Licenças de drivers
 - Driver'License
 - Driver'Licenses
-- Driver' licença
+- Licença do driver
-- Driver' licenças
+- Licenças do driver
 - Driver'sLicense
 - Driver'sLicenses
-- De motorista carteira
+- Carteira de motorista
-- Licenças de motorista
+- Licenças do driver
 - DriverLicense #
 - DriverLicenses #
-- Licença do driver #
+- Licença de driver #
-- Driver licenças #
+- Licenças de driver #
-- CarteiraDeMotorista #
+- DriversLicense #
 - DriversLicenses #
-- Drivers licença #
+- Licença de drivers #
-- Drivers licenças #
+- Licenças de drivers #
 - Driver'License#

 - Driver'Licenses#